-- Direct high-density residential land use and high-trip generating uses including employment and retail to areas that are currently, or will be, served by high frequency transport services; - Set maximum parking standards across the CMA taking into account accessibility to public transport and/ or access to local services including education and employment; and - Set out car-free or low car standards in development areas within an 800m walking catchment area of Cork city centre and/or of quality public transport.
+- Direct high-density residential land use and high-trip generating uses including employment and retail to areas that are currently, or will be, served by high frequency transport services; - Set maximum parking standards across the CMA taking into account accessibility to public transport and/ or access to local services including education and employment; - The temporary oversupply of car parking during the early phases of development will be restricted.
+Local mobility hubs could be utilised to provide for the phased implementation of new development parking in some circumstances; and - Set out car-free or low car standards in development areas within an 800m walking catchment area of Cork city centre and/or of quality public transport.